GrenDrake/QuollVM-Syntax-Highlighter/README.md

-# inform6 README
+# QuollVM Syntax README

-This is a basic syntax highlighter for Inform 6 source code.
+This is a basic syntax highlighter for QuollVM source code for use with Visual Studio Code.

-## Release Notes

-Users appreciate release notes as you update your extension.

-### 1.0.0

-Initial release of Inform 6 Syntax Highlighter.